Oneflow-Inc/oneflow_nlp_model/README.md

 In this repo, we supply several NLP models and NLP ops based on OneFlow, including:

-* TextCN, Bi-LSTM for text classification
+* TextCNN, Bi-LSTM for text classification
 * RoBERT